renjmindy/COVID19-XRayPneumoniaImageClassifier/SimCLR-TF2/readme.md

-# Contrastive Self-supervised Algorithm Implementation and Asso.
-Applications
+# Implementation of Contrastive Learning from A Simple Self-supervised Algorithm

    Fig. 1                     |   Fig. 2
 :----------------------------:|:------------------------------: